puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 2. The module has a file called `init.pp` in the `manifests` directory contained within it
 3. This `init.pp` file contains the definition of the class

 With modules, you can create composable configurations for systems.
 For example, let's say that you have a module called 'ssh' which provides class ssh, another called 'apache' and a third called 'mysql'.
 Using these three modules, and the classes provided by them, you can now classify a node to be configured with any combination of the three classes.
 You can have a server that has mysql and ssh managed on it (a database server), another with apache and ssh managed on it (a webserver), and a server with only ssh configured on it.
 The possibilities are endless.
 With well-written, community-vetted, even Puppet Supported Modules from the Forge, you can be off composing and managing configuration for your systems in no time.
-You can also write your _own_ modules that use classes from these Forge modules, as we did with the `lvmguide` class, and resuse them too.
+You can also write your _own_ modules that use classes from these Forge modules, as we did with the `lvmguide` class, and reuse them too.

 ## Review